vdnt22/Sharky-the-predator/README.md

 # Sharky-the-predator
-- A small game made of HTML and javascript.
+- A small game made of HTML, CSS and javascript.
 - The Player is a shark.
 The objective of the game to eat the big fish in the sea using the arrow controls.
 - The game is casual without any time limit.